MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

 Your manager may begin a 360 feedback program on your behalf.
 You can opt out by selecting the **Opt out** button in the welcome email or overview page.

-After selecting Opt out, confirm or cancel your action in the confirmation message that displays.
+After selecting Opt out, confirm or cancel that action in the confirmation message that displays.
 The Glint 360 admin from your organization receives an email notification should you opt out.

-If an admin reopens a cycle for a you after you opted out, no responses are saved and the entire cycle must start over.
+If an admin reopens a cycle for you after you opted out, no responses are saved and the entire cycle must start over.

 :::image type="content" source="../../media/glint/setup/360-opt-out.png" lightbox="../../media/glint/setup/360-opt-out.png" alt-text="Screenshot of the Opt Out option in a subject's 360 welcome email.":::